 Alzheimer's disease (collaboration with Eisai): In Alzheimer's disease, soluble, toxic amyloid beta aggregates are believed to contribute to the neurodegenerative process.
 The antibody BAN2401 selectively binds to these forms of amyloid beta and eliminates them.
-BAN2401's unique profile is highly selective for A β oligomers/protofibrils and binds more than 1,000 times stronger to these than to A β monomers and 10 - 15 times stronger than to A β fibrils.
+BAN2401's unique binding profile is highly selective for A $\beta$ oligomers/protofibrils and binds more than 1,000 times more strongly to these than to A $\beta$ monomers and approximately 10 times more strongly than to A $\beta$ fibrils.